sai-dev/sai-server/README.md

 - `_id`: internal identifier
 - `sgfhash`: hash value of the sgf
-- `clientversion`: version of leelaz who played this game
+- `clientversion`: version of leelaz/sai who played this game
 - `data`: training data
 - `ip`: IP address who submitted the game
 - `movescount`: number of moves in the SGF